SecEnth/SecEnth/README.md

 ---

 ## 🧠 About Me | Über mich
-🇩🇪 **Hallo Welt!** Ich bin Justin Herrmann (aka `@SecEnth`), Schüler mit einer großen Leidenschaft für Cybersecurity und digitale Medien.
-🇬🇧 **Hello World!** I'm Justin Herrmann, also known as `@SecEnth`.
+**Hello World!** I'm Justin Herrmann, also known as `@SecEnth`.
 I'm a student deeply passionate about cybersecurity and digital creativity.
 ---

 ## 🔐 Interests | Interessen